luzzif/loopring-docs-demo/src/pages/index.md

 ## Developer links

-The bst resource through which to start exploring some Loopring goodness is without any doubts the [awesome-loopring](https://github.com/Loopring/awesome-loopring) repository, which is a curated and mantained list of resources related to Loopring.
+All the protocol development generally happens on the `protocols` [repository](https://github.com/Loopring/protocols).

+More examples of projects built on the Loopring ecosystem are listed on the `awesome-loopring` [repository](https://github.com/Loopring/awesome-loopring), which is officially mantained and kept up to date by Loopring itself.

 ### Developer community